0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 We shared the *Risotto da Romano*, the restaurant's signature dish, made with goby fish.
 It blew both our minds.
 I have never tasted a flavour more suited to risotto!
 I was afraid Kevin would find it fishy, but he loved it too.
 Sadly, it was also super expensive, at €21 per person.

 We weren't even completely full after licking our plates clean, so we ordered a platter of *scampi fritti* (fried shrimp) to share, clocking in at €30.
-Again, although delicious, the portions were small for the price.
+Again, although delicious (dare I say I prefer this Italian seafood fry over tempura?), the portions were small for the price.

 ![fried shrimp plate at trattoria da romano](/food/foodventures/images/trattoria-da-romano-scampi-fritti.jpg){:width="40%"}{: .image-right}